 Did you know there is a naturally gifted, goal poaching 22 year old Irish kid that made the net bulge every second game in the Scottish Premiership last season?
 He is now banging in the goals for legendary Scottish club Celtic, and looks in the best form of his (short) life.
-Does Irish manager Giovanni Trappatoni
+Does Irish manager Giovanni Trappatoni know?

 22 goals in 40 games - that's decent by any calculations